mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 > Only you must know without fail that the wondrous dharma of the seven buddhas can be received and maintained, with its genuine essence manifested, if a practicer whose mind is in accord with enlightenment closely follows and receives the right transmission from a clear-minded master who has attained the way.

 Very naturally, it is necessary for us to practice under the guidance of a great teacher.
-Because Dogen Zenji experienced very strongly, profoundly when he met his teacher in China.
+Because Dōgen Zenji experienced very strongly, profoundly when he met his teacher in China.
 So how important it was for him, for everyone.
 That’s why he [says] here,

 > There is no way for this to be known by a priest who studies only words.
 Therefore, you should have done with these uncertainties and illusions, negotiate the way in zazen under the guidance of a true teacher, and gain complete realization of the *jijuyu samadhi* of the buddhas.